radicle-dev/radicle-upstream/DEVELOPMENT.md

 ## Releases

-Before you begin: if you haven't already, install the [`hub`][hb] cli tool.
+Before you begin: install the [`hub`][hb] cli tool.
 We use `hub` in our release automation script to create a pull-request off of a release branch and later for merging this branch into master and closing the pull-request.

 To perform a release run: `git checkout master && yarn release` and follow the instructions.